Fractal tiles induced by tent maps

-induce an iterated function system in the sense of \cite{Hutchinson.1981} (IFS for short) in the Euclidean space $\RR^d$.
+are contractions and, hence, induce an iterated function system in the sense of \cite{Hutchinson.1981} (IFS for short) in the Euclidean space $\KK_\alpha$.
 The tent-tile is the invariant set induced by this IFS, that is the uniquely determined non-empty compact set $\Fa$ that satisfies $\Fa=\fL(\Fa) \cup \fR(\Fa)$.
-Up to a linear transformation, $\Fa$ does not depend on the particular choice of $\bfA_\alpha$.

 A Pisot number $\alpha$ is called a \emph{special Pisot number} when $\beta(\alpha)$ is also a Pisot number.
 Smyth showed in \cite{Smyth.1999} that there exist exactly $11$ special Pisot numbers (see Table~\ref{specialpisotnumbers}) where all of them but $\alpha=\alpha_0=2$ are algebraic units.
 Therefore, we only have ten cases to study.
-However, this allows us to explicitly investigate each of them .
+However, this allows us to explicitly investigate each of them.
 Interestingly, the tiles show up many different behaviours and properties.
 Figure~\ref{planarcases} shows the six planar cases associated with the cubic special Pisot numbers (from left to right) $\alpha_1$, $\alpha_3$, $\alpha_5$, $\alpha_{-1}$, $\alpha_{-3}$, $\alpha_{-5}$.
 We see that tent-tiles have a fractal shape.
+The special Pisot numbers $\alpha_0=2$ does not induce a tent-tile according to our definition but one could think about a $2$-adic approach.
+For this reason the respective entry in Table~\ref{specialpisotnumbers} says that $\alpha_0=2$ does not induce an archimedian tent-tile.
+However, we will not further discuss this idea in the present article.